Getting an Artist Visa in Japan

 The essential requirement is having a well-established track record of generating income from your artwork.

 However, it is necessary to understand that meeting the minimum earnings threshold is critical for receiving a work permit as an artist.
-This minimum threshold for income is usually 200,000 to 250,000 yen per month.
+This minimum income threshold is usually 200,000 to 250,000 yen per month.

 In addition, your minimum income should cover all living expenses, including social and health insurance.
 Therefore, only having excellent work experience in your profession is not sufficient to make you eligible for the visa as an artist.

 Together with good work experience, you need to have a history of sustainable income solely from your art-related occupation.
-Or, you need to have a job offer letter with proof of income to qualify for the Japanese visa as an artist.
+You also need to have a job offer letter with proof of income to qualify for a Japanese visa as an artist.

 Process Flow and Documentation for Obtaining the Art Visa